The Electric Lady: Critical reception

 The Electric Lady received universal acclaim from music critics.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album has received an average score of 82, based on 37 reviews.

 The Guardian's Alexis Petridis called The Electric Lady an "audacious, intrepid and brilliantly executed [album]."
 Holly Gleason of Paste described it as a "19-track epic that weaves spoken 'radio breaks' with callers, promos and news about Mayweather for a 25th-century immediacy."
 Peter Tabakis of popular music blog, Pretty Much Amazing, gave it a B+ saying that the album is a "more focused epic" compared to her debut album, The ArchAndroid.
-Ben Wener of OC Register praised Monae's "outta-space idiosyncrasies," saying the record "hits hard like Janet Jackson."
+Ben Wener of OC Register praised Monáe's "outta-space idiosyncrasies," saying the record "hits hard like Janet Jackson."

 In his Pitchfork review, Jayson Greene wrote that "taken as a whole, The Electric Lady is a convincing argument for the virtues of micromanagement, but some of the most powerful, tender moments come from acknowledging limits", and continued writing that "[Monáe]'s not singing to exorcise pain, which will hang around until it's good and ready to go, she's just passing the time until it does doing the thing she does best."
 Jez Collins of PopMatters mentioned that "as with The Archandroid, Monáe refuses to wear a musical straightjacket" and continued to give a positive review by adding "Monáe is acutely aware of her history, and it's a history to be understood, respected, re-appropriated and re-purposed.
 But this is never merely pastiche, Monáe takes her history and updates it, makes it relevant and vital for today.
 This is smart, thought-provoking music.
 And it will make you want to dance."

-Rolling Stone starts by claiming: "You’ve got to admire an artist who can cut through the weight of her own pretensions."
-And it continued "The ArchAndroid, was a head-spinning album conceived as parts II and III in an ongoing suite based on Fritz Lang’s expressionist silent-film classic Metropolis.
+Rolling Stone starts by claiming: "You've got to admire an artist who can cut through the weight of her own pretensions."
+And it continued "The ArchAndroid, was a head-spinning album conceived as parts II and III in an ongoing suite based on Fritz Lang's expressionist silent-film classic Metropolis.
 This album is parts IV and V, and ... dropping references to sci-fi author Philip K. Dick and ghetto-revolutionary politics."
-It concludes, "Monáe holds it together through sheer force of freakadelic will and a radical feminist’s sense of self-exploration".
+It concludes, "Monáe holds it together through sheer force of freakadelic will and a radical feminist's sense of self-exploration".